About This Site...

 Surely There's More

-I'm pleasantly surprised at the interest in Telrhin by people who have never gamed with me.
-I'm sorry to say that the rest of the site, the good stuff about the world and the many campaigns, is for my friends and players.
+The rest of the site, the good stuff about the world and the many campaigns, is for players and friends.

-There's a little kernel to the right in the sidebar, but otherwise suffice to say Telrhin is a fantasy world with elves and dwarves, lots of bar fights, and some unnecessary trysts.
+There's a little kernel to the right in the sidebar, but suffice to say that Telrhin:

-What makes it any good is not its originality so much as its rich and vibrant details that have evolved over the course of 40 years of living in it.
+What makes it any good is not its originality so much as the rich and vibrant details that have evolved over the course of 40 years of living in it.

 A Few Spots of Adventure: Some Dungeons Over the Years